 Research by Topic

-Graphical Models: Methods and Theory for Problems Motivated by Neuroscience
+Graphical Models: Methods and Theory with Missing Data

-High-dimensional graphical models have been a powerful tool for learning connections or interaction patterns among a large number of variables, with wide applications such as learning gene expression networks, functional connectivity in neuroscience, etc. While most prior work focuses on the case when all variables are measured simultaneously, one typical challenge in real data sets (e.g., calcium imaging data reflecting neuronal activity) is that only certain subsets of variables (e.g., neurons in a small cube) can be measured together, or can be measured sufficiently many times.
-To estimate the graph (conditional independence relationship) or certain characteristics of the graph accurately, novel statistical methods and theory need to developed.
+High-dimensional graphical models have been a powerful tool for learning connections or interaction patterns among a large number of variables, with wide applications such as learning stock networks, social networks, etc. While most prior work focuses on the case when all variables are measured simultaneously, one typical challenge in real data sets is that only certain subsets of variables can be measured together, or can be measured sufficiently many times.
+To estimate the graph (conditional independence relationship) or certain characteristics of the graph accurately, novel statistical methods and theory need to be developed.
 I am actively working on this direction and happy to collaborate on related topics!

 Papers: